Last Updated on 17 December, 2020 by Veronica

-Porto is one of those cities that you have to visit at least once in your life.
-This city gives the whole country its name; I’m sure it will captivate you.
-From the walks through the Ribeira neighborhood to the wines of the same name.
-From the monuments to the gastronomy.
-This trip will be an unforgettable one.
+Porto is one of those cities you must visit at least once in your life.
+This city gives the whole country its name; I’m sure it will captivate you from the walks through the Ribeira neighborhood to the wines of the same name.

-In this post we will tell you what the must-visits places are in Porto.
+In this post, we will tell you what the must-visits places are in Porto.

-What to see in Porto: Best things to do!
+What to See in Porto & Best things to do!

 Aliados Avenue and Freedom Square

 Square Freedom is the most important square in Porto.
 It was built in the fifteenth century and is located in the city center that divides the modern city from the old one.
-From here, it is very easy to get to Sao Bento Station and the Tower of the Clerics.

-Sao Bento Station, must-see in Porto
+Sao Bento Station, a Must-See in Porto

-The Sao Bento train station in Porto was built in the early 9th century on the remains of the former convent of Sao Bento del Ave Maria and what you have to see here is its hall decorated with more than 20,000 tiles in which the history of Portugal is portrayed.
+The Sao Bento train station in Porto was built in the early 9th century on the remains of the former convent of Sao Bento del Ave Maria, and what you have to see here is its hall decorated with more than 20,000 tiles in which the history of Portugal is portrayed.

 You’ll see these kinds of blue tiles in many places in Porto and northern Portugal, but those at Sao Bento station are spectacular.
 What you see are scenes representing key moments in Portugal’s history.
-My recommendation is to set aside a little time to see these images and learn about Portuguese history.

 Chapel of Souls

-The chapel of the Souls or chapel of St. Catherine will draw your attention to its exterior completely tiled.
+The Chapel of the Souls or Chapel of St. Catherine will draw your attention to its exterior completely tiled.

 It is undoubtedly a work of art in the city center, even if the photo does not do it justice.